Proportional Representation League: Statement of League's beliefs

 "The P. R. League urges the Hare system of proportional representation ("P. R.") for the election of representative bodies.

 This system of election gives every group of like-minded voters the share of the members elected that it has of the votes cast.

-It does this by giving every voter a single vote, either at large or in a district electing several members, and requiring a separate quota of votes for the election of each member.It allows the voter to make his vote count without knowing whether his favorite can secure the necessary quota or not.
+It does this by giving every voter a single vote, either at large [such as in a city-wide district in election of a city council] or in a district electing several members, and requiring a separate quota of votes for the election of each member.It allows the voter to make his vote count without knowing whether his favorite can secure the necessary quota or not.
 All he has to do is to mark not only his first choice but as many alternative choices as he likes.
 If it is found that his ballot cannot possibly help elect his first choice, it is used instead for the first of his later choices whom it can help.

 For a detailed description of the system, see the P. R. League's Leaflet No. 5."